Aniket2021448/FakeNewsPredictionApp/README.md

 # Fake News Prediction App
 live demo: https://find-fake-news.streamlit.app/

-\nThis web app predicts whether a given news article is real or fake.
+This web app predicts whether a given news article is real or fake.
 It utilizes a logistic regression model trained on a dataset containing 20,000 sample news articles.
 The model achieves an impressive accuracy of 96%.
 The app employs a TF-IDF vectorizer and preprocessing techniques from the NLTK library, including lowering, regular expressions, splitting, and merging textual data to facilitate the prediction process.

 **Skills Enhanced:**